adamsteer/shortworkshops/kph-positions-qgis.md

 All of these files can be dragged and dropped into your QGIS map window.

+P station position and marine boundary positions are here in the `kph-map-data` in this repository

 ### Adding an ocean floor layer

 Drag and drop `gebco-ibcaov4.tiff` into your map window.'